The first countries to prohibit fur farming in Europe were the UK in 2000 and Austria in 2004, not least thanks to the work of FOUR PAWS.

 Many EU states have no additional regulations on fur farming.
 Fortunately, more and more countries are showing a good example by protecting fur animals through stricter national legislation or by completely banning fur farms.

 - Major animal welfare achievements: in the EU, the import of seal skins and dog and cat furs, as well as their trade, is prohibited since 2009.

-- Austria, Croatia, Czech Republic, Slovenia, Bosnia and Herzegovina, Luxembourg, Serbia, Italy, France, North Macedonia, the Netherlands and the UK have legally prohibited fur farming and the breeding practice has already been terminated.
+- Austria, Belgium, Croatia, Czech Republic, Slovenia, Bosnia and Herzegovina, Luxembourg, Serbia, Italy, France, North Macedonia, the Netherlands and the UK have legally prohibited fur farming and the breeding practice has already been terminated.

 - In June 2021, Estonia agreed on a fur farming ban from 2026.

 - The Swiss animal protection law stipulates that wild animals such as mink and foxes must be held according to zoo standards.
 Because these requirements are so high, Switzerland has long been free of fur farms.

 - Becoming the first country in the world, in July 2021 Israel announced a fur sales ban.

 - In March 2022, Ireland became the most recent country to ban fur farming.
 The three remaining Irish mink fur farms are expected to close in the same year.

 - In August 2022, the Maltese Ministry of Agriculture announced a ban on fur farming, effective immediately.
 While Malta has no fur farms, the ban is a precautionary measure to prevent farmers from abroad to move their businesses to Malta.